Clement Clem Johnson Jennings 1770 – 1837

 Clement Johnson Jennings's Will and Estate

 Either before or shortly after he died in 1837, most of the land Clem Sr. acquired was conveyed to his children or sold to neighbors.
 Eventually, his son Anderson reacquired some of it.
-Those who had not already received their inheritance were specifically named in Clement's Will, signed on 19 March 1837 and probated on 8 April.
+Those who had not already received their inheritance were specifically named in Clement's Will, signed on March 19, 1837 and probated April 8th.

 The Brett's were also next-door neighbors.
 They shared a common property boundary.
-Clem's Will stipulated that Elizabeth retain ownership of the 200 acres of land from her dower, plus an annual allotment from the farm products, and their home - 'The Mansion on the Upper Plantation.
+Terms in Clem's Will stipulate that Elizabeth retain ownership of the 200 acres of land from her dower, plus an annual allotment from the farm products, and their home - 'The Mansion on the Upper Plantation'.
 Because she outlived most of her children, the disposition of Elizabeth's property became very complicated after she died in 1880.

-Note: Although no photographs of this structure survived, it may have been similar to Anderson's home, for which a single photo still exists.
+Note: Although no photographs of this structure survive, it may have been similar to Anderson's home, for which a single photo still exists.

 1837 May 08 Republican Banner, Page 3

-Clement Johnson Jennings also designated 60 acres on the Brett’s boundary be held in trust for his teenage son Clem Jr., with a provision that the land remain in the trust by his mother until after she died.
-Although it is not recorded in the Will, the 200 acres from Elizabeth Bennett’s dower were also intended for Clem Jr. along with the original log home near the mill.
-As it turned out, this provision would complicate matters for two generations because Elizabeth outlived her son.
-Clem Jr. died at the relatively young age in 1852.
-He was only age thirty-four.
+Clement Johnson Jennings also designated 60 acres, on the Brett’s boundary, be held in trust for his teenage son.
+Although it is not recorded in the will, Elizabeth’s Bennett’s 200 acres from her dower were also intended for Clem Jr. The land was to be transferred to him, along with the log home near the mill, once he came of age.
+As it turned out, that provision complicated matters for two generations because Elizabeth outlived her son.
+Clem Jr. died in 1852 when he was only age 34.
 Elizabeth died in 1880.

-On May 20, 1843, the estate executors jointly leased six acres on Cedar Lick Creek, including the Bass Mill Pond, to James H. Baird [husband of Clem Sr.'s daughter Julia Ann], Alexander Brett [husband of Clem Sr.'s daughter Malinda and brother of Cement Jr.'s wife Elizabeth], and William Bennett Jennings [Clem Sr.'s son].
+On May 20 of 1843, the estate executors jointly leased 6 acres on Cedar Lick Creek, including the Bass Mill Pond, to James H. Baird and Alexander Brett.
+James was the husband of Clem Sr.'s daughter Julia Ann.
+Alexander was the husband of Clem Sr.'s daughter Malinda and brother of Cement Jr.'s wife Elizabeth Brett.
 The Bretts had already been involved in operating the mill for several years.

 The first recorded instance of Elizabeth receiving her widow’s allotment of the farm's products is from 16 November 1852.
 It was recorded on 31 January 1853 by the Wilson County Court.
 It is fairly certain to assume she was well cared for, and she also received her allotment during prior years.
 Typically, such allotments also included an annual cash payment from the farm’s proceeds and a portion of its increase from animal husbandry.
 As a matriarch, she must have retained considerable influence over both her immediate and extended family.

 Eleven years later, there is another entry in the Wilson County Court register for another set aside on behalf of Clement's widow.
 Identical documentation was resubmitted and witnessed by her sons, William Bennett Jennings and Enos Jennings, in November of 1864.
-For some odd reason, the county clerk did not record it until January 1865.
-That may have been because that was the month when it was actually awarded.
+For some odd reason, the county clerk did not record it until January of 1865.
+Perhaps because that was the month when it was actually awarded.

-In addition to the Murfree family, several of the Jennings family's neighbors were from historically prominent families in Wilson County, Tennessee.
-Among those bordering the Cumberland River were farms belonging to Edward Mitchell, Elijah Moore, William Sanders, Cayleb Taylor, Bartholomew Brett [sometimes missidentified as Britt], William Johnson, Josia[h] Woods, W. T. Cole, Joseph Kirkpatrick, Henry Davis, James Tipton, Thomas Wray [Misspelled Ray], Ruben Slaughter, Daniel Glenn, James Hunter, Ransom King, Henry Locke, Ephraim Beasley, Sterling Tarpley, and William Putway.
+The Murfree's and several other Jennings neighbors were historically prominent regional families.
+Among those bordering the Cumberland River were farms belonging to Reverend Fountain Elliot Pitts, Edward Mitchell, Elijah Moore, William Sanders, Cayleb Taylor, Bartholomew Brett [sometimes misidentified as Britt], William Johnson, Josia[h] Woods, W. T. Cole, Joseph Kirkpatrick, Henry Davis, James Tipton, Thomas Wray [sometines misspelled as Ray], Ruben Slaughter, Daniel Glenn, James Hunter, Ransom King, Henry Locke, Ephraim Beasley, Sterling Tarpley, and William Putway.
 Along the course of Big Cedar Lick Creek were families of Theopolis Bass, John Everett, James Everett, John Gleaves, Ruben Searcy, Joshua Kelly, James H. Davis, Thomas Davis, Howell Wren, William Ross, Edmund Vaughan, George Smith, Harmon Hays, and Daniel Spicer.

 Families living along Big Cedar Lick Creek were those of Theopolis Bass, John Everett, James Everett, John Gleaves, Ruben Searcy, Joshua Kelly, James H. and Thomas Davis, Howell Wren, William Ross, Edmund Vaughan, George Smith, Harmon Hays, and Daniel Spicer.
 Subsequent generations frequently intermarried across several generations.
-Sons and daughters of the the extended Jennings family married into the Bass, Brett, Cole, Davis, Gleaves, Howell, Kelly, Wilson, Wray, Taylor, and Vaughan families.
+Sons and daughters of the extended Jennings family married into the Bass, Brett, Cole, Davis, Gleaves, Howell, Kelly, Pitts, Wilson, Wray, Taylor, and Vaughan [in earlier years also spelled Vaughn] families.

 __________________________________________________________________